 There are plenty of ways to save money in Costa Rica.
 And if you don’t at least try to do some inexpensive things while here, your budget will go through the roof.

 Don’t drink.
 Drinking in bars in Costa Rica can be quite expensive.
 Local beer is typically 1,200 colones ($2.50 USD).
 Sometimes you can find it for around 900 colones, but that’s very rare and usually during a happy hour.
 I avoided drinking here simply because it was too expensive.

 Eat at the sodas.
 The “sodas” are the local Tico restaurants and a great bargain.
-You can usually find the casado, the typical local dish, for around 2,000 colones (about 1/2 the price of tourist restaurants).
-In many of the towns on the Caribbean, you can find meals for under 1,000 colones.
-I found the empanadas the best value for money.
-For 500 colones, I could get a filling snack/light meal.
+You can usually find casado, a typical local dish, for around 2,000 colones (about 1/2 the price of tourist restaurants).
+In many of the towns on the Caribbean coast, you can find meals for under 1,000 colones.
+I found the empanadas the best value for money; for 500 colones, I could get a filling snack/light meal.

 Eat at Musmanni.
-Musmanni is a bakery found all over the country.
-They offer a great lunch special.
-For 1,000 colones, you can get a sandwich and a soda.
-Most of their pastries are only 300 colones.
+Musmanni is a bakery chain found all over the country.
+It offers a great lunch special.
+For 1,000 colones, you can get a sandwich and a soda; most of their pastries are only 300 colones.
 I ate at this place whenever I found one, because it helped keep my food costs down.

 Drink the water.
 Though I spent 9,150 colones on bottled water, the water in Costa Rica is safe to drink.
 I would always lose my water bottle and have to replace it, but if you can remember to keep yours, refill it from the tap and avoid spending money on water.